 The Bd fungus most likely originated in East Asia, according to a 2018 study, and its spread is probably assisted by humans.
 As more people not only travel around the world, but also transport more plants and animals all over the planet, this fungus enjoys growing opportunities to attack new amphibian populations.

 The canary in the coal mine

-These numbers matter because a major decline in amphibian diversity can cause a major decline in the health and sustainability of ecosystems as a whole, and a deteriorating ecosystem means the deterioration of the quality of human life.
+This crisis matters for many reasons.
+Not only have we lost "some really amazing species," as Scheele tells the BBC, but these losses pose an increasing threat to more than just amphibians.
+A major decline in amphibian diversity can cause a major decline in the health and sustainability of ecosystems as a whole, and a deteriorating ecosystem means the deterioration of the quality of human life.
 Amphibians can help us in numerous ways — from assessing the general health of our ecosystems, to pest control, water filtration and medical research.

 One of their greatest contributions is their role as "bioindicators" — markers that allow scientists to clearly identify the need for biological examination.
 Amphibian Ark reports that because of their incredibly thin skin, amphibians are much more susceptible to disease.

 If an area has a large number of amphibians that exhibit signs of disease, it's clear the area isn't as healthy as it should be.
 Scientists follow the health of amphibians to pinpoint locations that suffer from negative environmental factors.
 By observing these factors, scientists can determine which areas demand attention and where they should conduct their studies.

 The Shenandoah salamander is an endangered species that exists only in Virginia's Shenandoah National Park.
 About half of all salamander species on Earth are now considered threatened with extinction.
 (Photo: Brian Gratwicke/Flickr)

 In addition, amphibians are an integral part of the circle of life, as they consume many mosquitoes and other insects while also serving as prey for larger animals.